failsafe-lib/failsafe.dev/async-execution.md

 ## Async Integration

 Failsafe can also integrate with threads that are outside of its control.
-The [runAsyncExecution], [getAsyncExecution] and [getStageAsyncExecution] methods provide an [AsyncExecution] object that can be used to record execution results from another thread:
+The [runAsyncExecution] and [getAsyncExecution] methods provide an [AsyncExecution] object that can be used to record execution results from another thread:

 ```java
 Failsafe.with(retryPolicy).getAsyncExecution(execution -> {